tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Frequently Asked Questions ==

-= Does this plugin comply with GDPR? =
+= Does the site using this plugin comply with GDPR? =

-Yes.
-It records IP addresses encrypted in logs and caches by default from version 3.0.11.
-And also it not only provides a way to manually remove them, but also has the ability to delete them if those are exceeded a certain amount/time.
+Using this plugin itself should not be the problem, because from version 3.0.11 it provides a risk-based approach. e.g. IP addresses in logs and cache of this plugin are encrypted by default in preparation for personal data breach.
+It also not only provides a way to manually erase them but also has the functionality to remove them if those are exceeded a certain amount/time.
+The option "Plivacy friendly" helps you to restrict sending the ip address to the 3rd parties such as geolocaiton APIs and whois database equiped in this plugin.
+However, even with these functions, it does not guarantee that the site compliant with GDPR.

 = Does this plugin support multisite? =